prettier/prettier/website/versioned_docs/version-stable/plugins.md

 original_id: plugins
 ---

 Plugins are ways of adding new languages to Prettier.
-Prettier's own implementations of all languages are expressed using the plugin API.
 The core `prettier` package contains JavaScript and other web-focused languages built in.
-For additional languages you'll need to install a plugin.
+For additional languages you’ll need to install a plugin.

 ## Using Plugins

 Plugins are automatically loaded if you have them installed in the same `node_modules` directory where `prettier` is located.
 Plugin package names must start with `@prettier/plugin-` or `prettier-plugin-` or `@<scope>/prettier-plugin-` to be registered.

-> `<scope>` should be replaced by a name, read more about [NPM scope](https://docs.npmjs.com/misc/scope.html).
+> `<scope>` should be replaced by a name, read more about [npm scope](https://docs.npmjs.com/misc/scope.html).

 When plugins cannot be found automatically, you can load them with: